TheDoctor0/laravel-mailjet-driver/README.md

 ],
 ```

-Make sure that in **config/mail.php** as mail sender address you are using a authorised email address configured on your Mailjet account.
+Make sure that in **config/mail.php** as mail sender address you are using an authorised email address configured on your Mailjet account.

 Your available Mailjet email addresses and domains can be managed [here](https://app.mailjet.com/account/sender).